Social Issues in Management (SIM)

-The Social Issues in Management (SIM) Division seeks proposals for the Professional Development Workshop (PDW) sessions (Friday, 7 August and Saturday, 8 August 2020) at the 2020 Academy of Management (AOM) Annual Meeting in Vancouver, BC, Canada.
+The Social Issues in Management (SIM) Division seeks proposals for the Professional Development Workshop (PDW) sessions (Friday, 30 July to Tuesday, 3 August ) at the 2021 Academy of Management (AOM) Annual Meeting.
 Scholarship in the SIM Division is characterized by our shared interest in understanding responsible managerial behavior at the individual, organizational, and trans-organizational levels.

-PDW Proposals may choose to incorporate this year’s conference theme: 20/20 Broadening our Sight.
-In his discussion of the theme posted on the AOM conference website, 2020 Academy Program Chair Herman Aguinis notes:
+PDW Proposals may choose to incorporate this year’s conference theme: Bringing the Manager Back in Management.
+In her discussion of the theme posted on the AOM conference website, 2021 Academy Program Chair Amy Hillman notes:

 This year’s theme has a strong connection to the SIM domain – looking forward and understanding the dichotomies that exist within and between business and society.
-Submitters are encouraged to reflect on the conceptual and practical links their workshop offers to how we can broaden our sight and consider the role of organisations, scholarship, and the teaching we do to address the pressing challenges of the 21st century.
+Submitters are encouraged to reflect on the conceptual and practical links their workshop offers to how we can bring the manager back in management – and consider the role of organizations, scholarship, and the teaching we do to address the pressing challenges of the 21st century.
 Connections to the theme are sought after in all three PDW tracks: research, pedagogy, and professional development.

 In your PDW proposal, please include the following sections:

-The PDW Submission Center opens in early December 2019, and the deadline for PDW proposals is Tuesday, 14 January 2020, at 5:00 PM ET (NY Time).
+The PDW submission center opens in early December 2020, and the deadline for PDW proposals is 12 January 2021, at 5:00 PM ET (NY Time).

-Acceptances will be done on a rolling basis, however, so you are encouraged to submit early.
-Please contact Colin Higgins before Thursday, 12 December 2019 if you would like to discuss proposal ideas or if you have other questions regarding PDW sessions.
-All submissions must be made online.
-Please also email a copy of your proposal to Colin Higgins at firstname.lastname@example.org
+Acceptances will be done on a rolling basis, however – so you are encouraged to submit early.
+Please contact Cristina Neesham before December 16, 2020 if you would like to discuss proposal ideas or if you have other questions regarding PDW sessions.
+All submissions must be made online at https://submit.aom.org/.
+Please also email a copy of your proposal to Cristina Neesham at firstname.lastname@example.org.